mdfw/PubNubDucks/WORKSHOP-FILTER.md

 1. Calls the `filter` function
 2. Calls the `translate` function and returns the `result` as a promise.

 Since this is a `"Before Publish or Fire"` function, we receive the `request` object before it is delivered to the subscribers.
-Because of that, we modify the request before we return it.
-Other function types have other output requirements.
+Because of that, we modify the `request` before we return it.
+Other function types have different output requirements.
 ```
 export default (request) => {
     return filter(request).then(translate).then(function(result) {